PLT-Columbia/Assignment-1-Lexical-Analysis/README.md

 ### Example

-Here is a sample code snippet and the expected output of Lexical Analyzer once you have completed the implementation:
+Here is a sample code snippet and the expected output of lexical analyzer once you have completed the implementation:

 **Input:**
 ```